dheerajvats21/AI/Foundation/AIConcepts.md

   - **OpenAI Cookbook examples → skim Q&A demos.
         **
   - **Practice explaining concepts out loud (interviewer style).
         **

-# **🎯 Optional Project Story (only if asked)**

-**If interviewer asks “Do you have hands-on AI experience?”:**

-- **Your story (short pitch):
-    _“I’m working on a personal project: a custom MCP server that connects Git repos with LLMs for real-time code exploration.
-It fetches code, generates embeddings, stores them in a vector DB, and lets developers query in natural language from inside the IDE.
-This avoids fine-tuning by using a retrieval-based approach.
-I’ve studied the architecture, and I’m in the process of implementing it.”
-    _**
-- **If they push for details → talk about:
-    **
-  - **Architecture (MCP server ↔ Git ↔ Vector DB ↔ LLM).
-        **
-  - **Challenges (token limits, latency, cost).
-        **
-  - **Why MCP (standardized, IDE integration).
-        **

 ## **📌 Cheat Sheet: ML vs DL vs LLMs**